westinn/game-ai-project/README.md

 This will run a simple `pip install -e .` over the `gym-rle` directory to install the library properly, as well as install some extra packages.

 Currently to test environment interaction, you can run the `tester.py` in the root of the repo.
-`runner.py` should be the final product once we get our DQN implemention functioning.
+`runner.py` is the final product that is the DQN implemention.

 To shut down the program, `ctrl + c` in the running terminal will end the runner.